Génération Goldman: Songs

 The album contains 14 tracks performed by 20 artists with "Envole-moi" performed by M. Pokora and Tal becoming the first single from the greatly anticipated album.
-On November 19, 2012, the day of the album release, the new single, "Famille", was released.
+On 19 November 2012, the day of the album's release, the new single, "Famille", was released.

 Other artists to have tracks on the album include Amel Bent, Ivyrise, Corneille, Shy'm, Christophe Willem, Florent Mothe, Zaz and Amaury Vassili.